 Between her undergraduate and doctoral studies, Rachel spent six years working in the field of finance.
 She decided to transition from business to audiology after several meaningful volunteer experiences during which she felt drawn toward a career path working directly with people.
 Her doctoral research project focused on maximizing the perception and enjoyment of music for hearing aid users.

 She was awarded the grand prize in the Academy of Doctors of Audiology Student Business Plan Competition in November, 2014.
-Before even joining PHS, Dr. Otto participated in the hearing mission trip throughout the country of Jordan in September, 2015.
-She has since participated in two hearing mission trips in Guatemala.
+Before even joining PHS, Dr. Otto participated in the hearing humanitarian trip throughout the country of Jordan in September, 2015.
+She has since participated in four hearing humanitarian trips in Guatemala and one in Ecuador.
 Dr. Otto’s primary goal is to address the communication needs specific to each patient.
 She enjoys collaborating with patients to utilize available resources and technology to allow them to fully connect with other individuals.
 She is also passionate about hearing conservation education as well as interacting with members of the community.

 Dr. Rebecca (Becky) Dolan